cognitive-catalyst/ignite-electron/plugins/r_r/README.md

 7. Click Next
 8. Repeat from step 6 until finished.

-The results are recorded in output.csv in the ignite-electron-alpha folder.
+The results are recorded in output.csv in the ignite-electron- folder.
 It is recommended that you rename/move the file after each session.

 ## Testing Page
 Not yet implemented.

 #Troubleshooting
 Problem: I've created a project but when I click the project overview page nothing shows up.
 Solution: The problem is probably due to not correctly installing the plugin.
 You are likely lacking some node modules.
-Navigate to ignite-electron-alpha/plugings/r_r and run the command npm install.
+Navigate to ignite-electron-/plugings/r_r and run the command npm install.

 For other issues the developer console can be a valuable tool.
 Under View->Toggle Developer Tools.
 This should open the developer tools on the side of the window.
 In the tab at the top of this pane, choose console.
 There will usually be an output here if an error has occurred.